 Regardless of the type of withdrawal treatment sought, accompanying addiction treatment following detox is important to reduce your chances for relapse.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) states that detox alone is insufficient for treating substance misuse disorders.11
+The Substance Abuse and Mental Health Services Administration (SAMHSA) states that detox alone is insufficient for treating substance abuse disorders.11

 Inpatient treatment combines detox in its recovery program along with continuing support and care.
 Involvement with this type of facility allows you to participate in individual and group therapy in addition to a 12-step recovery program.